TaehoLi/ML-PyTorch/README.md

-# Introduction of machine learning and deep learning using PyTorch
+# Introduction of ML and DL using PyTorch

 _book_